 - Schools containing only 5th grade will receive an elementary Report Card.
 Schools containing only 6th grade will receive a middle school Report Card.
 Ninth grade academies will not receive separate Report Cards; rather, the students they serve will be merged with the appropriate high school.
-Schools with grade span of 5-6 will receive an elementary Report Card. - Building high schools (i.e., high schools without a 12th grade) won't receive an overall Rating or indicator ratings. - Schools with fewer than 20 students tested will not receive an overall Rating.
+Schools with grade span of 5-6 will receive an elementary Report Card. - Schools with fewer than 20 students tested will not receive an overall Rating.
 (Each indicator has rules related to group or N-size.) - Multiple Report Cards for a school crossing two or more organizational levels (elementary, middle, or high) will be issued only if there are 20 or more students in each organizational level to meet the criteria for reporting disaggregated data.
 When multiple Report Cards are issued for a school, data elements that are specific to the different grade levels may be different.
 All other data elements will be identical.
 In a school with grades seven through twelve, for example, the Report Card for grades seven and eight will include a measure of student progress, while the Report Card for grades nine through twelve will include a measure of the graduation rate.
 Other data, such as attendance rates, will be identical on the two Report Cards.
 Each Report Card will contain unique measures for each indicator to the extent that the methods that are adopted for those Ratings depend on data that are routinely collected by grade level.
 If data that are not routinely collected by grade level are used to construct or to interpret the Ratings, then identical information for these data will appear on all Report Cards issued for the school.